reducejs/postcss-simple-import/README.md

 Receives the import string, and an object `{ basedir: dirname_of_the_processed_file }`.

-Should return a promise which resolves to an absolute file path.
+Should return an absolute file path (or promise).

 Type: `Object`